StackVista/stackstate-docs/use/problem-analysis/problem-lifecycle.md

 ## Overview

 After a problem has been identified in the StackState topology, it will be tracked and updated accordingly as the health state of elements change.
 Whenever there is a change to a problem, an associated event will be generated in StackState.
-These problem events can be used to [trigger problem notifications](problem_notifications.md), such as a message to a Slack channel.
+These problem events can [trigger problem notifications](problem_notifications.md), such as a message to a Slack channel.

 The stages in the problem lifecycle and associated StackState events are described on this page: